Cuba kicks off party congress to lower curtain on Castro era

 By Sarah Marsh and Nelson Acosta

-Raul Castro has signaled he will step aside as Communist Party first secretary, the most powerful job in Cuba.
+Raul Castro, 89, has signaled he will step aside as Communist Party first secretary, the most powerful job in Cuba.
 The congress takes place every five years for the organization to review policy and name its leadership.

+While the congress takes place behind closed doors, the party tweeted a video showing hundreds of delegates at a convention center in Havana greeting Castro with a standing ovation early on Friday.

+Castro's olive green military fatigues contrasted with the civil get-up of his protege, President Miguel Diaz-Canel, 60, who is widely expected to take over the party leadership.

-The next generation of leaders in one of the world's last Communist-run countries will have no easy task.
+The new generation of leaders, which did not forge itself through rebellion against a U.S.-backed dictatorship like the "historic generation," will have no easy task.

-The meeting of hundreds of party delegates takes place as Cuba faces the worst economic crisis since the collapse of former benefactor the Soviet Union, and there are signs of growing frustration, especially among younger Cubans.
+The congress takes place as Cuba faces the worst economic crisis since the collapse of former benefactor the Soviet Union, and there are signs of growing frustration, especially among younger Cubans.

 "My generation does not want to take the dull path of my parents' generation," said Havana resident Guillermo Estrada, 31, adding he had no idea what would arise from the congress as it was all so secretive.